-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Bridging the Silence by Amy Kaybach

 Also by this author: Blending Chords

 Series: Blind Rebles #1

 Genres: Rockstar Romance

 Buy on: Amazon CA